hdtodd/DNT/README.md

 ## Use

 `DNT` requires access to an `rtl_433` service (which may be on the same computer) as its source of weather remote-sensor data.  `DNT` can connect to that service via either HTTP or MQTT network protocols.  `DNT` requires Python3 on the displaying computer.
+You can confirm that the `rtl_433` host is streaming HTTP by running the `stream` program.

 If you choose to use MQTT as the communication protocol, `DNT` also requires Paho-MQTT to be installed on that computer.
 Paho-MQTT v2 broke v1 callback invocations, but v2.2 of `DNT` and subsequent versions incorporate a workaround so that it will operate with either v1.x or v2.x of Paho-MQTT.